ACADEMIC YEAR COSTS

 In addition to the financial considerations of part-time status, students need to consider two other issues.
 First, two courses per semester is usually enough to maintain eligibility for student loan deferrals on any existing student loans.
 However, students with existing loans should confirm with their specific loan agreements before opting out of full-time status.
 Second, international students must have full-time status in all semesters except the last semester in order to maintain a lawful immigration status.

-Tuition-Unit Requirements for the Master's Degree: Master's degree students must pay tuition for a minimum of one year of full-time study.
-Some programs require more than the minimum of one year of full-time study.
+Tuition-Unit Requirements for the Master's Degree: Master's degree students must pay tuition for a minimum of eight tuition units.
+Some programs require more than eight tuition units to complete the requirements to earn the master's degree.

-Tuition-Unit Requirements for the Ph.D.: Ph.D. students must pay tuition for the equivalent of three years of full-time study.
-Students beyond the five year guarantee who have fulfilled the tuition requirement, but not the academic requirements for their degree, may seek a tuition scholarship via either the dissertation completion or dissertation extension process.
+Tuition-Unit Requirements for the Ph.D.: While actively enrolled, all Ph.D. students must pay tuition at the full-time rate.
+The minimum tuition requirement to receive a degree is the equivalent of three years of full-time study.
+Students within the five year guarantee period will be charged tuition at the full-time rate but will receive a full tuition scholarship.
+Students on external funding within the five year guarantee will receive supplemental funding to cover tuition and fees.
+Students in humanities and social science programs beyond the five year guarantee may seek a tuition scholarship via either the dissertation completion or dissertation extension process.
 (The academic program must submit the request.)
-After the residency requirement has been met, Ph.D. students may continue to enroll in additional course work and receive academic credit.
+After the residency requirement has been met, Ph.D. students may continue to enroll in additional coursework and receive academic credit.

 Transfer Credit: The University grants a limited amount of tuition credit for related graduate work done at other institutions.
 See the Graduate School Handbook for details on allowable transfer credit.

 Tuition and Funding: Full-time students holding appointments such as teaching and research assistants and proctors may take no more than three courses per semester, and are considered full-time students.
 For more information on tuition regulations, please consult the Office of the Registrar.